Job Opportunities

 REQUIRED SKILLS AND EXPERTISE

-• Proficiency with or a willingness to learn basic software and technology including MS Office Suite, Google Drive, smart phones, copier, webinar platforms, etc.
+• Proficiency with or a willingness to learn basic software and technology including MS Office Suite, Google Drive, Quickbooks, Canva, smart phones, copier, webinar platforms, etc.

 • Dependable and resilient self-starter with an interest and experience in taking on new challenges and overcoming obstacles with little supervision